 In general, a rule of thumb is that CPA can fund projects that deal with tangible historic resources, but not with historic interpretation, education or heightening awareness of history.
 For example, using CPA funds to hire a videographer to film oral histories of members of the community would not be allowed.
 General surveys, studies and the like that are not connected to a specific CPA project may or may not be eligible, depending upon the specifics of the request and the funding source used.
 When faced with such a question, your municipal counsel should be consulted.

 Last Step for Projects in the CPA Rehabilitation Category

 Rehabilitation (which is defined by Section 2 of the Act as “capital improvements, or the making of extraordinary repairs to historic resources…”) is the most common type of CPA historic project.
 A final layer of review to determine CPA eligibility applies specifically to these projects.
 Under the statute’s definition of “rehabilitation” the work must comply with the Secretary of the Interior’s Standards for Rehabilitation, which are standards describing best practices for rehabilitation of historic resources.
-An article in the January 2006 issue of CPA update went into more depth about how to apply the Secretary’s Standards.

 Your local Historical Commission may be able to provide assistance in the CPC’s review of a project’s scope of work to determine compliance with the Secretary’s Standards.
 In addition, the Massachusetts Historical Commission can provide more information about applying the Secretary’s Standards.